foundryservices/snpOracle/docs/validators.md

 - Finally, run `wandb login` and paste your API key.
 Now you're all set with weights & biases.

 #### HuggingFace Access Token
 A huggingface access token can be procured from the huggingface platform.
 Follow the <a href='https://huggingface.co/docs/hub/en/security-tokens'>steps mentioned here</a> to get your huggingface access token.
+Ensure that your access token has all repository permissions and collection permissions checked.

 #### HuggingFace Collection Slug
 A Hugging Face collection is where the references to miner models will be stored.
 In order to create one, follow the <a href='https://huggingface.co/docs/hub/en/collections'>steps mentioned here</a>.